 - The concept of ‘host plants’ and its impact on the population of a given species;

 - Details of the pollination process and importance of ‘male’ trees for fruit production;

 - Nature, lifestyle, and daily routine of many birds and mammals; and

-- PH factor in the soil and how to balance it with the help of specific plants/grasses.
+- PH factor in the soil type of yamuna biodiversity park and how to balance it with the help of specific plants/grasses.

 Fees and Facilities